andersonmoralez/ecommerce-api/README.md

-How to configuration new user for laravel project:
+How to configuration new user 'mysql' for laravel project:

 Define criptography for password: